open-edge-insights/eii-azure-bridge/README.md

 ```

 This will stop and remove all of the previously running EII containers, allowing
-the EII Azure Bridge to run successfully.
+the Azure Bridge to run successfully.

 #### Expected Result